Sbvxplayer/iidx-controller-ws2812s/README.md

  - HID lighting support (that works with btools and ttools).
  - GUI configuration tool.
  - Multiple input methods (joystick, keyboard, mouse).
+ - Now works with a WS2812S LED Strip (Uses pin 18 for DATA)

 # Requirements
  - An Arduino Leonardo (technically compatible with any ATmega32U4 based board, but only tested with a Leonardo).
  - The [Bounce2](https://www.arduino.cc/reference/en/libraries/bounce2/) library.
+ - A WS2812 LED Strip if you would like lighting features

 # Uploading the code
 Because this code uses LUFA, the process of uploading is a bit more different.